chinadupaya/WebSnapse/README.md

 # TO DO
+- accept forgetting rules
 - Accept non-determinism when choosing rules in automata.js
 - accept exponents in rules

 - Back step
 - convert JSON to XML

 - fix logic

+# BUGS
+- can't clear the whole screen (must always be at least one neuron)

 # MAYBE
 - show which rule has been selected